How Long Do Wild Horses Live

 The average lifespan of wild horses can vary depending on several factors, including genetics, environmental conditions, and the availability of food and water sources.
 On average, wild horses live anywhere between 20 to 30 years in the wild (Claffey, 2019).
 Their ability to adapt to harsh environments and their strong herd dynamics contribute to their longevity.

-Read More Can You Ride a Shire Horse
+Read More How Heavy Can You Be to Ride a Horse

 Longest Recorded Lifespan Of Wild Horses